jakev/mitm-helper-wifi/README.md

     $ sudo mitm-wifi -v -w ath1

+If you want to set static A records, you can use the `-m` argument (or `hostmap` in the `Global` section of your config).
+The format should be:

+    hostname:IP[,hostname:IP]

+Example:

+    $ sudo mitm-wifi -v -w ath1 -m www.acme.com:10.6.9.1

 If your host machine is connected to a VPN, you may also need to tell `mitm-wifi` about the upstream DNS servers provided by the VPN client.
 For example, if your host machine was using a DNS server of 172.16.1.50, you can tell `mitm-wifi` to use this DNS server, using the `-s` argument:

     $ sudo mitm-wifi -v -s 172.16.1.50